UPPMAX/uppmax_intro_python/docs/faq.md

 Rackham    |Website              |[here](https://youtu.be/HQ2iuKRPabc)
 Tetralith  |SSH                  |[here](https://youtu.be/wtGIzSBiulY)

-### Is it OK if I can login to an HPC cluster using other methods?"
+### Is it OK if I can login to an HPC cluster using other methods?

 Probably: yes